15 Best Places to See Fall Colors in the U.S.

 The Catskills offers vibrant fall colors in thick, wooded hillsides and along the six major river systems in the region.
 Visit the last two weeks of September through mid-October to get the most of the fall colors.
-Be sure to follow these tips on social media use when traveling so your home stays safe while your gone.

 Not just for skiing, Aspen offers picture-perfect fall colors mixed in with its spectacular mountain peaks.
 Color season peaks around the end of September through the first of October.
 Some of these extremely remote castles could provide quite the scenic vista for fall colors.

 Take a drive in Vermont this fall and you’ll be treated to a colorful fall display in state forests and state parks.
 Stop in at Stowe and take a ski area gondola to get a bird’s-eye view of the jaw-dropping colors.
 Want to bring the dog along?
 Be sure to bone up on how to travel safely with your favorite pooch.

 You’ll experience world-class fall colors in The Berkshires.
 This area of Massachusetts offers winding roads for leaf viewing, along with art galleries, antique shops and spas for when you need a break from nature.
 Colors generally peak around Columbus Day.
 Don’t come home to any surprises after your next trip by doing these 12 things before you leave.